 Trying to put yourself in their shoes rather than your own experiences shaping your responses and feelings.

-I’m the only person who helps out in hosting a crèche who doesn’t have a child.
-I go to the mums’ nights and spend most of the evening talking about schools, finding a good childminder, the battles of getting little ones to go to sleep at night.
-And can’t contribute my own experiences.
-But I probably know a good childminder, have some tips to help little ones go to sleep and have heard interesting stuff about schools that can be useful to share.
+I was the only person who helped out in hosting a crèche who didn’t have a child.
+I went to the mums’ nights and spend most of the evening talking about schools, finding a good childminder, the battles of getting little ones to go to sleep at night.
+And couldn’t contribute my own experiences.
+But I always knew a good childminder, had some tips to help little ones go to sleep and had heard interesting things about schools that was useful to share.
 Yes, there are rare occasions when it hurts a bit to know that my experiences aren’t theirs, theirs aren’t mine and being in a group of mums when you’re not one can feel a little lonely.
 But then I am also very aware that the hardest thing to do in a group of your peers is to be honest about how you really feel.
-And that probably goes for every mum in that group too!
+And that probably goes for every mum in that group too.

 You don’t have to have your own children to love.
 We only have to look at people who adopt, who are aunts, uncles, godparents, foster parents, childminders.